- Start Page - Reviews - Summary - The Future - Characters - Voice Actors - Screen Captures -

 Ghost In The Shell: The New Movie.

 Alas this isn't a sequel of Ghost In The Shell 2 but rather a spin off from Arise.
 It wasn't as bad as Arise however and there were certainly some good scenes within, but just as with Arise it didn't really reach my expectations of what I hoped it would be and in many ways it felt rather flat.
-The title is terrible by the way, are the movie makers simply getting lazy?

 I was pleased that it wasn't simply action all the way through and there were multiple scenes containing meaningful dialogue explaining the entwining complex story.
 I also loved the way Motoko's face was expressionless for the most part, not even with the capacity to blink, yet her smile was natural as she mentioned to another character.

 Her back story was clearly taken from Arise with her being born as a cyborg yet the ending of the movie implied it was a prequel so it was rather confusing, but it was possible the ending was just for fun and not to have been taken seriously.
 Chief Aramaki's voice in the English dub was particularly annoying having a young voice for an old character.
-The music was poo, background music to fill silences nothing more.
+The music was sub par, background music to fill silences nothing more.

 Ghost In The Shell: Stand Alone Complex - The game.